LtbLightning/bdk-flutter/README.md

 ---

-### createDescriptor()
+### createDescriptors()
-Create a PathDescriptor object containing descriptor and changedescriptor using xprv or mnemonic. xprv will be used if passed otherwise mnemonic, network and password will be used. type is an enum and can be one of P2PK, P2PKH, P2WPKH, P2SHP2WPKH, P2SHP2WSHP2PKH, MULTI.
+Create a WalletDescriptor object containing descriptor and changedescriptor using xprv or mnemonic.
+Xprv will be used if passed otherwise mnemonic, network and password will be used.
+Type is an enum and can be one of P2PK, P2PKH, P2WPKH, P2SHP2WPKH, P2SHP2WSHP2PKH, MULTI.
 P2WPKH is used as default.

 If type is MULTI then need to specify the signature threshold and publicKeys array.

-Returns P2WPKH Descriptor

 ```dart